rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 ### Example Statement - Licensing

-- is expected to released under the Apache License 2.0.
+- The implementation is expected to released under the Apache License 2.0.

 ----